maxwellito/mashup/PLAN.md

 # MashupRx

-Event driven app.
+House rockin'/Event driven app.

 ## The idea

 The app must accept events from the keyboard or MidiAPI to trigger an audio sample and/or a video sprite on a channel, an effect like playback control, bitcrush, echo.
-When audio is played, only one sample can be played at the time on a single channel, same for video sprite.
+When audio is played, only one sample can be played at the time per channel, same for video sprite.
 The output always display the video of the upper layer.

 ## Procedure